cspr-rad/kairos-spec/src/spec.typ

 ==== Kairos State/ Verifier Contract <contracts>

-The Kairos State and Verifier Contract are responsible for verifying and performing state updates of the account balances representation on-chain.
+The Kairos State and Verifier Contract are responsible for verifying and performing updates of the Merkle root of account balances.
 They can be two separate contracts or a single contract with several endpoints.
 The important thing is that the state update only happens if the updated state was verified successfully beforehand.
 The contracts are called by the Kairos node by creating according transactions and submitting them to a Casper node.

-In order for the account balances representation (a Merkle tree root) to have an initial state, the Kairos State Contract will be initialized with an initial deposit.
-This initial deposit will be the balance of the system.
+In order for the Merkle tree root to have an initial value, the Kairos State Contract will be initialized with an deposit.
+This initial deposit then becomes the balance of the system.

 // TODO: Where does the ZK verification happen?
 // This document currently silently assumes verification _can_ happen within the verifying smart contract.
 Is this the case?
 Answering that question will require a deep-dive into Risc0 or whicheven ZK prover we end up picking.